 The Research Papers track features presentations from authors of papers accepted at the upcoming The Art, Science, and Engineering of Programming journal.
 Interested authors should submit their papers to that journal, and choose this year’s Program Chair (Guido Salvaneschi) as the handling editor for their papers.

-In order to present at ‹Programming› 2018, papers must be submitted to the third, fourth or fifth issue of that journal (timeline).
+In order to present at ‹Programming› 2018, papers must be submitted to the first, second or third 2018 issue of that journal (timeline).

 Call for Papers